FortAwesome/react-native-fontawesome/README.md

 That simple usage is made possible when you add the `"coffee"` icon, to the _library_.

-This is one of the two ways you can use Font Awesome 5 with React.
+This is one of the two ways you can use Font Awesome 5 with React Native.
 We'll summarize both ways briefly and then get into the details of each below.

 1.  **Explicit Import**